 The development began in 2004 as Waterview Tower, a mixed-use 90-story tower slated to include a Shangri-La hotel and luxury condos.
 It stalled out in 2008 and went into foreclosure after reaching the 28th floor.

 Related Midwest acquired the property in July of 2011 and began construction on its current incarnation in October of 2012.
-First occupancy is currently slated for July 1, 2014.
+First occupancies began in the summer of 2014.

-The planned unit mix at 111 West Wacker includes studios, convertibles, one-, two- and three-bedrooms and penthouses.
-The apartments will have floor-to-ceiling windows and “premium-quality” finishes.
+The unit mix at OneEleven includes studios, convertibles, one-, two- and three-bedrooms and penthouses.
+The apartments have floor-to-ceiling windows and “premium-quality” finishes.

 The recessed glass areas that ascend the building from its base to the penthouse level create opportunities for private balconies.